summer camp infoBreakaway'18 General Info

 Campers arriving without a church group are considered an Individual.
 When submitting the online registration via the Campwise system, please select “No Church-Individual” from the dropdown menu on the first field of the Camper Profile Section: “Church City/Church Name”.
 Please mail a check to the ISM office for your initial deposit/remaining balance.
-With all payments please include an “Individual Financial Breakdown Sheet” (this will be available to download from our website once registration begins).
+With all payments please include an “Individual Financial Breakdown & Housing Sheet” (click to download).

 All students will be housed before arriving on the campgrounds.
 Individuals that would like to be housed with a specific person/group will be accommodated as space allows for requests made by May 15th (for kids camp) or June 15th (for teen camp).
-You may submit this request by calling/emailing the office or as a written request with the camp payment.
+You may submit this request by calling/emailing the office or as a written request with the camp payment (see Individual Financial Breakdown & Housing Sheet).
 We make no guarantees.
 Please contact the office no earlier than 1-2 weeks prior to camp if you would like to receive your color team and rooming assignment.

 Staff & Volunteers